uvmcs120f2022/Graphics-Starter/README.md

     * How does this one look different?

 If you were to draw a circle, which of the modes above would you use and why?
+* The first vertex of a triangle fan acts like a hub.
+The vertices following connect with the previous

 Draw in a function other than display.
 What happens?
 (Hint: What *doesn't* happen?)